 e.
 Thermal therapy.
-Although a combination of heat, skin care, and external compression has been advocated by some practitioners in Europe and Asia, the role and value of thermotherapy in the management of lymphedema remain unclear.
+Although combinations of heat, skin care, and external compression have been advocated for and successfully used by practitioners in Europe and Asia for thousands of patients, the role and value of thermotherapy alone without compression in the management of lymphedema remains unclear without further rigorous studies.

 f.
 Elevation.
-Simple elevation of a lymphedematous limb often reduces swelling particularly in the early stage of lymphedema.
+Simple elevation (particularly by bed rest) of a lymphedematous limb often reduces swelling particularly in stage I of lymphedema.
 If swelling is reduced by antigravimetric means, the effect should be maintained by wearing of a low-stretch, elastic stocking/sleeve.

-2. Drug therapy
+- 2. Drug therapy - a.

-a.
 Diuretics.
-Diuretic agents are occasionally useful during the initial treatment phase of CPT.
+Diuretic agents are of

+limited use during the initial treatment phase of CPT and should be reserved for patients with specific co-morbid conditions or complications.
 Long-term administration of diuretics, however, is discouraged for it is of marginal benefit in treatment of peripheral lymphedema and potentially may induce fluid and electrolyte imbalance.
-Diuretic drugs maybe helpful to treat effusions in body cavities (e.g., ascites, hydrothorax) and with protein-losing enteropathy.
+Diuretic drugs may be helpful to treat effusions in body cavities (e.g., ascites, hydrothorax) and with protein-losing enteropathy.
 Patients with peripheral lymphedema from malignant lymphatic blockage may also derive benefit from a short course of diuretic drug treatment.

 b.
 Benzopyrones.
-Oral benzopyrones, which are thought to hydrolyze tissue proteins and facilitate their absorption while stimulating lymphatic collectors, are neither an alternative nor substitute for CPT.
-The exact role for benzopyrones (and related rutin and bioflavonoid compounds) as an adjunct in primary and secondary lymphedema treatment including filariasis is still not definitively determined including appropriate formulations and dose regimens.
+Oral benzopyrones, which have been reported to hydrolyze tissue proteins and facilitate their absorption while stimulating lymphatic collectors, are neither an alternative nor substitute for CPT.
+The exact role for benzopyrones (which include those termed rutosides and bioflavonoids) as an adjunct in primary and secondary lymphedema treatment including filariasis is still not definitively determined including appropriate formulations and dose regimens.
 Coumarin, one such benzopyrone, in higher doses has been linked to liver toxicity.
+Recent research has linked this toxicity with poor CYP2A6 enzymatic activity in these individuals.

 c.
 Antimicrobials.
-Antibiotics should be administered for bona fide superimposed acute inflammation (cellulitis/lymphangitis or erysipelas).
+Antibiotics should be administered for bona fide superimposed acute lymph stasis-related inflammations (cellulitis/lymphangitis or erysipelas).
 Typically, these episodes are characterized by erythema, pain, high fever and, less commonly, even septic shock.
 Mild skin erythema without systemic signs and symptoms does not necessarily signify bacterial infection.
-If repeated limb "sepsis" recurs despite optimal CPT, the administration of a prophylactic antibiotic (usually broad spectrum) is recommended.
+If repeated limb "sepsis" recurs despite optimal CPT, the administration of a prophylactic penicillin or broad spectrum antibiotic is recommended.
 Fungal infection, a common complication of extremity lymphedema, can be treated with antimycotic drugs (e.g., flucanozole, terbinafine).
 In most instances, washing the skin using a mild disinfectant followed by antibiotic-antifungal cream is helpful.

+d.
 Filariasis.
-To eliminate microfilariae d. from the bloodstream in patients with lymphatic filariasis, the drugs diethylcarbamazine, Albendazole, or Ivermectin are recommended.
+To eliminate microfilariae from the bloodstream in patients with lymphatic filariasis, the drugs diethylcarbamazine, albendazole, or ivermectin are recommended.
 Killing of the adult nematodes by these drugs (macrofilaricidal effect) is variable and may be associated with an inflammatory-immune response by the host with aggravation of lymphatic blockage.
 Short and long-term efficacy of antibiotics (e.g., penicillin or doxycyclin) separate from skin hygiene in patients with lymphatic filariasis to prevent elephantine trophic changes remains to be determined.

 e.
 Mesotherapy.
-The injection of hyaluronidase or similar agents to loosen the extracellular matrix is of unclear benefit.
+The injection of hyaluronidase or similar agents to loosen the extracellular matrix is of unclear benefit and may actually be harmful.

 f.
 Immunological therapy.
-Efficacy of boosting immunity by intraarterial injection of autologous lymphocytes is unclear.
+Efficacy of boosting immunity by intraarterial injection of autologous lymphocytes is unclear and needs independent, reproducible evidence.

 g.
 Diet.
 No special diet has proved to be of therapeutic value for uncomplicated peripheral lymphedema.
 In an obese patient, however, reducing caloric intake combined with a supervised exercise program is of distinct value in decreasing limb bulk.
-Restricted fluid intake is not of demonstrated benefit.
-In chylous reflux syndromes (e.g., intestinal lymphangiectasia), a diet low in long-chain triglycerides (absorbed via intestinal lacteals) and high in short and medium chain triglycerides (absorbed via the portal vein) is of benefit especially in children.
+Restricted fluid intake is not of demonstrated benefit for peripheral lymphedema.
+In chylous reflux syndromes (e.g., intestinal lymphangiectasia), a diet as low as possible or even free in long-chain triglycerides (absorbed via intestinal lacteals) and high in short and medium chain triglycerides (absorbed via the portal vein) is of benefit especially in children.